sandwichfarm/showme/README.md

 ## Using as a Library

-`terminal-media` can be used as a Rust crate to add terminal image/video rendering capabilities to your own applications.
+`showme` can be used as a Rust crate to add terminal image/video rendering capabilities to your own applications.

 ### Adding the Dependency